There are a number of rooms in the Library Media Center that can be used for classes, meetings, and group study.

 The Library assumes no responsibility for the loss or damage of any personal property left in a study room.

-All other applicable Library policies such as those regulating conduct and food and drink will apply to the group study rooms.
+All other applicable Library policies, including those those regulating conduct, apply to the group study rooms.

 Windows may not be obstructed, and doors will be accessible at all times.